Student Transfers

 The transfer process is used by families who want to apply to a MISD neighborhood (zone) school that is not the school designated by the family’s address.
 Transfers are reviewed by MISD staff and approved if the criteria for the transfer is met and there is space available.
 Additionally, for a transfer to be approved, the student must have good attendance and clean discipline record.

-All families with students on an existing approved transfer are considered a continuation and do not need to reapply each year.
-The only time a new application is required is when the student is moving to junior high and then when they move to high school
+All families with students on an existing approved transfer are considered a continuation and do not need to reapply each year if they are staying at the same school.
+The only time a new application is required is when the student is moving to junior high and then when they move to high school.

 TRANSFER WINDOWS

-• Choice School application for the 26 - 27 school year
+- Choice School application for the following school year

 Fall Window: Notification